ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 >[!NOTE] In DC/DC modes, the current setpoint is referred always to the total phase current, so make sure that the estimated current draw (and the selected current setpoint) is converted to low-voltage side (phase side) current draw by multiplying by the voltage ratio.
 For example, if we are boosting from 400V to 800V, and the expected current draw in the high-voltage bus is 40A, then, the setpoint has to be actually 80A + margin in the low voltage side.

-## Parallel operation in DC/DC and AC/DC for voltage regulation
+## Parallel operation in DC/DC modes and AC/DC rectifier mode for voltage regulation

 When in a application we need to increase the power, we may need to parallel several modules.